CheyneyComputerScience/EmoPy/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 EmoPy runs using Python 3.6 and up, theoretically on any Python-compatible OS.
-We tested EmoPy using Python 3.6.6 on OSX.
+This fork of EmoPy was tested using Python 3.8.3 on macOS Catalina.

-There are 2 ways you can install Python 3.6.6:
+There are 2 ways you can install Python 3.8.3:

-1. Directly from the [Python website] (https://www.python.org/downloads/release/python-366/), or
+1. Directly from the [Python website] (https://www.python.org/downloads/) and get the latest
+   - on macOS run `/Applications/Python\ 3.8/Install\ Certificates.command` on the command line
+   - or
 2. Using [pyenv] (https://github.com/pyenv/pyenv):

 ```
 $ brew install pyenv
-$ pyenv install 3.6.6
+$ pyenv install 3.8.3
 ```

 GraphViz is required for visualisation functions.